BadJupiter/v2-deals/README.md

 that require in-person redemption.
 At grab time, a check-in deal will present the user with a list of deals available for redemption in the form of buttons he can select to redeem.
 The flow for this continues from above:

-5. the main deal page shows one or more deal buttons that can be redeemed
+5. the main deal page shows a button for each deal that can be redeemed
-6. when the user clicks a button, he's shown a modal confirmation "receipt" and the corresponding deal is done
+6. when a button is clicked, a modal confirmation "receipt" is shown and the corresponding deal is done

 ##  Deal Templates and Structure